front-end-intermediate/session-1/readme.md

 Packages - install the Sublime Text [Package Manager](https://packagecontrol.io/installation)

 #### Cobalt

+For consistent highlighting use the Cobalt package (also available for Atom and VS Code).

 1. Open Package Control (Tools → Command Palette) and type Install Package
 2. Search for Cobalt2 and hit enter